Early Learning PA

 Pre-K for PA

 The Pre-K for PA campaign aims to ensure that every child in Pennsylvania, regardless of socioeconomic background, enters kindergarten ready to succeed.
 A founding member in 2014, Trying Together knows that children with access to high quality pre-k are more likely to be successful academically and have improved social skills.
-Despite these findings, fewer than forty percent of income-eligible three- and four-year olds are able to access publicly funded, high-quality programs.
+Despite these findings, fewer than 40 percent of income-eligible three- and four-year-olds are able to access publicly funded, high-quality programs.

 Advocate together with us and our partners for high-quality pre-k for all young children in Pennsylvania: